 Dutch edition of Maxon's 'Tarzan'.

-In 1931, Rex Maxon had a brief stint illustrating the 'Tarzan' Sunday page for a couple of months.
-After leaving the 'Tarzan' comic in 1947, Rex Maxon focused on illustrating cowboy stories for comic books.
+In 1931, Rex Maxon had a brief stint illustrating the new 'Tarzan' Sunday page for a couple of months, before Foster was brought back in for the Sundays.
+After leaving the 'Tarzan' comic in 1947, Maxon focused on illustrating cowboy stories for comic books.
 In 1954 he created 'Turok, Son of Stone' with Matt Murphy for Dell, which he drew until his retirement from comics in 1960.
 As an illustrator, Maxon was present in Spicy Detective, Private Detective and Speed Wester.
 In 1969 he settled in London and devoted all his time to painting.
 He passed away shortly after returning to the USA in 1973.